 Hopefully, you now feel like you have a better understanding of your Shopify store’s sitemap.xml file and what its primary function is.
 While it may be confusing for users, your sitemap.xml file’s primary goal is to make it easier for Google to crawl your website’s content.
 This is especially important for eCommerce sites because Google can have a harder time finding the content on larger sites if it’s only navigating through its standard architecture.
 A sitemap.xml file provides protection against that by giving search engines a “home base” list to crawl through.

-If you have any questions about Shopify sitemap.xml files feel free to reach out and let us know!
+If you have any questions about sitemap.xml files or our Shopify SEO services feel free to reach out and let us know!

 - Shopify Robots.txt Guide

 - Shopify Structured Data